 Submitted by @hadleyhomeschool

-We have been overwhelmed with responses to our campaign to celebrate the 75th anniversary of VE Day and the dig for victory campaign.
+We are overwhelmed with the responses to our campaign to celebrate the 75th anniversary of VE Day and the dig for victory campaign.
 Being able to look back at difficult times and how we deal with adversity is an important part of being human.

-We end our montage of celebrations then and now with a poem submitted by Heather, reminiscent of the lessons her father taught her when she was a child;
+We have chosen to end our montage of celebrations with a poem submitted by Heather.
+Furthermore, Heather described the poem as reminiscent of the lessons her father taught her when she was a child;

 ‘Make a drill’, he said, and demonstrated.